What is the Cost of Teeth Whitening in Toronto?

 How Does Teeth Whitening Work?

 Many people know what teeth whitening is, but do not know the process involved.
 First, the dentist will start by taking a record of how dark the patient’s teeth are before the whitening for later comparison.
 This is usually achieved by using a display of model teeth that are of different shades and finding the one closest to the patient’s shade.
 Sometimes the dentist will also ask if the patient has a desired shade based on the examples shown, so they can know how long to work on the patient’s teeth.
+A lot of dental implants or Invisalign patients prefer whitening.

 For the next step of whitening teeth, the dentist will then polish the patient’s teeth with pumice to remove any built-up plaque that might get in the way.
 Next, the dentist protects the gums by putting a guard and gauze in the patient’s mouth before moving on.
 It is important to protect the gums and lips because the next step uses a whitening solution on the teeth typically made of either hydrogen peroxide or carbamide peroxide as a bleaching agent.
 Sometimes, at this point, the solution may require a light or a laser to activate the ingredients.